iherman/misc-notes/docs/BasicGitHubContributionIntro.md

 That is it.
 The rest is in the hands of the repository administrator

 > The result of this action creates, actually, a special issue on the repository that can be “acted” upon.
 Such an issue is called a “pull request” in the GitHub jargon.
 “Accepting” such a pull request means that the changes are incorporated.
 This also means that people can comment on that pull request (just as for any other issue) and will be notified about the change proposal.

+### If you need a more sophisticated way of editing...

+(This is only for geeks…) It is now possible to start an on-line editing environment for the whole repository.
+If, while you are in the repository, push the dot (.) key, the window changes for an online version of Visual Studio Code, embedded in your browser.
+You can do all kinds of changes on the full repository; you can then create a commit or a pull request for all your changes.
+It is pretty powerful, but it is way too complex to describe in this short note.
+If you feel a need for an adventure, it is worth trying it out!